-Be advised that each area of training has additional or special requirements for its students.
-It is each student's responsibility to obtain explanations of any supplemental requirements from the Area Coordinator and to meet those requirements.
+In addition to the departmental requirements outlined here, each area of training has additional requirements for its students.
+It is each student's responsibility to meet those are requirements clarification of which may be obtained from the respective Area Coordinator.